zadean/xqerl/README.md

 Deleting data is done with function `xqldb_dml:delete_doc(DocUri)`.

 ### Building
-rebar3 is currently the best way to build xqerl from source.
+rebar3 is currently the best way to build xqerl (and its dependencies) from source.
 In the future, release packages will be bundled for easy installation.

+### Running tests
+`rebar3 ct`

 ### Contributing
 Yes, please.
 I've been doing it alone, so any help is much appreciated.